geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

-gpitv_showfullpaths                     0,1                              0              Toggle to show the full path to files in the gpitv titlebar. gpitv_noinfo                            0,1                              0              Toggle suppression of informational messages. gpitv_nowarn                            0,1                              0              Toggle suppression of warning messages.
+gpitv_showfullpaths                     0,1                              0              Toggle to show the full path to files in the gpitv titlebar. gpitv_noinfo                            0,1                              0              Toggle suppression of informational messages. gpitv_nowarn                            0,1                              0              Toggle suppression of warning messages. gpitv_startup_dir                       path                             None           Set the initial input/output directory for new GPItv instances.
+If unset, GPItv defaults to your current working directory.
 ======================================  ==============================  =============   ====================================================================================